 Under state statute, it’s the party to which the resigning councilmember belongs that has the responsibility to find a replacement.
 The statute says the party chair has ten days after a vacancy occurs to give notice to the precinct “committeemen” that a caucus will be held.
 The caucus itself has to be held no later than 30 days after the vacancy occurs.

-The state statute lays out the rules of the caucus procedures for selecting replacement, which including a provision that if more than one person wants to fill the vacancy the voting has to be by secret ballot.
+The state statute lays out the rules of the caucus procedures for selecting replacement, which include a provision that if more than one person wants to fill the vacancy the voting has to be by secret ballot.
 And if there’s a tie vote, it’s the chair (or their designee) who breaks the tie.

 The Beacon was not able to reach the chair of the Monroe County Democratic Party, Jennifer Crossley, during the short timeframe before this piece was published.
 [Update 4:45 p.m. on Oct.
 16, 2019: Crossley indicated that she’s trying to schedule a caucus date and once it’s scheduled it’ll be released.]